 sound guidance for higher education.

-Full information on opportunities in higher education is readily available to students and individual guidance is given on all aspects of university choice and applications.
+Information on opportunities in higher education is readily available to students and individual guidance is given on all aspects of university choice and applications.
+The school uses the innovative Unifrog package to help advise students on the different pathways available to them.

 Applications for higher education are carefully prepared and detailed attention is paid to choice of university and course as well as to the whole application procedure through UCAS.